-For schools that would like assistance to do this, the Department for Education, working with the Department of Health, has negotiated an arrangement with NHS Supply Chain for schools to purchase AEDs from them at reduced cost.
+For schools and other eligible settings that would like assistance to do this, the Department for Education, working with the Department of Health, has negotiated an arrangement with NHS Supply Chain for schools to purchase AEDs from them at reduced cost.
 The devices on offer must meet the minimum specification provided at annex A.

 NHS Supply Chain, under contract with the Department of Health, has a procurement framework agreement in place with a wide range of AED suppliers.
-In order to secure the best possible prices, NHS Supply Chain will purchase AEDs in batches.
-Suppliers on the framework with devices that meet the minimum specification will be invited to compete for each batch via an online 'reverse' auction.
+In order to secure the best possible prices, NHS Supply Chain purchases AEDs in batches.
+Suppliers on the framework with devices that meet the minimum specification are invited to compete for each batch via an online 'reverse' auction.
 This is where bids decrease as the auction progresses, with the eventual winner being the supplier willing to sell devices at the lowest price.

-The discount achieved from purchasing in bulk will be passed on to schools through a reduced unit price.
-However, prices may vary slightly as each batch will be purchased separately.
+The discount achieved from purchasing in bulk is passed on to schools through a reduced unit price.
+However, prices are likely to vary as each batch is purchased separately.
 The model of AED supplied may also change from batch to batch, although all devices supplied must still meet the minimum specification.